 What to Do on the San Antonio River Walk

-One of the most popular ways to experience the River Walk is to take a ride on one of the various River Walk barges.
+One of the most popular ways to experience the River Walk is to take a ride on one of the Go Rio river cruise barges.

-There are a number of different options for these, ranging from the River Boat taxi services, which will take you from one part of the River Walk to another, through to narrated tours, private boat tours and even boats that offer a full meal as you float along!
+There are a number of different options, ranging from the river shuttle services (which will take you from one part of the River Walk to another), through to narrated tours, private boat cruises and even boats that offer a full meal as you float along.

 You can get tickets for the river shuttle and cruises in person at various points along the River Walk, or you can buy them online in advance here.

-Both the GoCity San Antonio Explorer Pass and the San Antonio CityPASS include a Go Rio San Antonio river cruise along with many other attractions.
+Both the GoCity San Antonio Essentials Pass and the San Antonio CityPASS include a Go Rio San Antonio river cruise along with other attractions.
 Both can be a great way to save money in the city.

 One of the highlights along the downtown river walk area are all the places to sit, eat, or drink, and watch the world go by.